humanprotocol/human-protocol/packages/examples/gcv/README.md

-# VisionModeration
+# Images Content Moderation

-VisionModeration is a module that uses the Google Cloud Vision API to analyze images for moderation purposes.
+Images Content Moderation is a module that uses the Google Cloud Vision API to analyze images for moderation purposes.
 It can assess images for adult, violent, racy, spoof, and medical content, saving the results in a JSON file.
 The module is designed to help detect potentially inappropriate content in image datasets stored in a remote bucket.

 ## Table of Contents